ai-forever/MERA/docs/dataset_cards/en/lcs.md

 ### Dataset Creation

-Sequences of length in the range [4; 32) were generated with a Python script for public_test and test sets.
+Sequences of length in the range [4; 32) were generated with a Python script for open public test and closed test sets.

+For the open public test set we use the same seed for generation as in the Big-Bench.

 ## Evaluation